 February 12, 2021

 The World Wide Web, as the name suggests, is a wild place that has over 1.7 billion websites.
-The estimated 200 million active websites are animals in a competitive jungle, and their main aim is to reduce competition.
-As such, whenever a small business local focus threatens to alter the status quo, the big multinational companies will use their financial muscle and business experience to put you out of business.
+The estimated 200 million active websites are animals in a competitive jungle, and their main goal is to reduce competition.
+As such, whenever a small business threatens to alter the status quo, the big multinational companies will use their financial muscle and business experience to put you out of business.